There are currently more than 134 solar companies at work throughout the value chain in Tennessee.

 Facts on the Tennessee Solar Industry

-- Tennessee ranks 17th nationally in cumulative installed solar capacity.
-There is enough solar energy installed in the state to power 4,000 homes.
+- The 74 MW of solar energy currently installed in Tennessee ranks the state 18th in the country in installed solar capacity.
+There is enough solar energy installed in the state to power 5,800 homes.

-- National prices for installed residential and commercial photovoltaic systems have dropped steadily--by 14% from last year and 31% since 2010.
+- Average installed residential and commercial photovoltaic system prices in Tennessee have fallen by 4% in the last year.
+National prices have also dropped steadily— by 12% from last year and 31% from 2010.

 View more solar industry data.